whimsy-lang/whim-z/README.md

 myVar := 0
 myVar = 7

-// you can declare and assign multiple items by separating them with commas first, second = second, first

-// lists, maps, and objects can be destructured first, second := from myList
-// is the same as
-first := myList[0]
-second := myList[1]

-first, second := from myObject
-// is the same as
-first := myObject.first
-second := myObject.second

-// _ can be used to skip/discard a value
-first, _, third := from myList

 // mutability is per level, so a constant can have mutable fields

 // scoped blocks
 do
   // statements
 /do

-// import modules with use - the module is returned, so assign it to a variable or constant std :: use Some.Standard.Library

-// or maybe with a function?
-lib :: std.import(Some.Standard.Library)

 // number literals
 12        // decimal